 Ultimately the insurer decides what they will pay out and it is currently unclear if these insurers will even have enough solvency to payout to all their holders if the entire system goes under.
 There’s about $10 billion in UST value but it is unclear how many are insured.

 In DeFi, few things are regulated.
 Can you insure the insurer?
 And is the 7%+ a year cost worth it to you?

-Anchor Protocol Economics Explained: How Does It Pay 20%?
+The Anchor Protocol Interest Rate Explained: How Does It Pay 20% Yield?

 How does the Anchor Protocol work?
 Anchor earns income through 3 primary sources: Borrowings, Collateral and 1% of liquidations and I detail the cause of the income deficiency at the end of these short descriptions.

-The rate that borrowers are charged is currently around 19.5% APR and there is $1.5 billion being borrowed.
+The rate that borrowers are currently charged is about 10.45% APR and there is about $3 billion being borrowed.

-One of the problems is that the deposit amount that the Anchor protocol has to pay interest on has been growing at multiples faster than the borrowings that they can earn income with.
+We can see one of the chinks in the armor is that the deposit amount that the Anchor protocol has to pay interest on has been growing at multiples faster than the borrowings that they can earn income with.
 This widening gap negatively pressures the interest that can be paid to depositors.

 Collateral Staking Interest

 Collateralized loans are really the only type of loans that can be made in DeFi since the actor behind a wallet could be anyone and there is no way to establish riskless credit.
 The first lender to offer such loans without collateral will declare bankruptcy the following day since there would be no incentive to pay them back.

 However, since each loan is a collateralized loan, the Anchor Protocol can turn around and stake or loan these assets and generate income to pay depositors.